shaktisinghtanwar/LogEntriesLog4NetAppender/README.md

 Note : " LogEntries Log4Net Appender This Is Asp.net core 2.0 Appender fot Logentries ".

 This Appender is Available on NuGet
-Appender Name : log4net-logentries-core-appender
-Dependency : Asp.net Core 2.0
+Appender Name on NuGet: "log4net-logentries-core-appender" Dependency : Asp.net Core 2.0
 ////////////////////////////////////////////////////// *********************** ////////////////////////////////////////////////////
 Here,I am Providing One Demo in asp.net core 2.0 ,
-in which All Configuration Set ,just change Log key and Get Your Logs
+in which All Configuration Set ,just change Log key and Get Your Logs .
+Demo Name : "LogEntriesDemo"